allisson/django-rest-framework-role-filters/README.rst

 Why i wrote this project?
 -------------------------

-I want work easily with roles without multiple ifs in code.
+I want work easily with roles without multiple ifs in code

 How to use
 ----------